 Employee engagement is about more than motivation.
 It’s about creating a network of colleagues who strive for the company’s goals.
-It’s about dissolving hierarchies for the good of the entire organisation, and it’s about genuine inspiration.
-These aspects and more were the subject of lively debates at the Employee Engagement Summit in London in May 2018, where experts from Spotify, Vodafone, the European Commission and other major organisations shared their knowledge and experiences.
+It’s about dissolving hierarchies for the good of the entire organization, and it’s about genuine inspiration.
+These aspects and more were the subjects of lively debates at the Employee Engagement Summit in London in May 2018, where experts from Spotify, Vodafone, the European Commission, and other major organizations shared their knowledge and experiences.
 As a networking break sponsor, Mystery Lunch was quite literally in the middle of the action.

 How can managers motivate their departments, and how can companies retain talented employees on a long-term basis?
 For those who had chance to listen to the experts at London’s Employee Engagement Summit, the answer was clear – that in fact, these questions are not even the ones we should be asking.
 True “employee engagement” goes much further than employee retention and motivation.
 Instead, it’s anchored in an open and transparent company culture; it’s part of a company’s DNA.

 Just 11 percent of employees are truly “engaged”